jaredfin/SikuliXRobotLibrary/README.md

   i.
 Do the following in command prompt:

       cd C:\SikuliXRobotLibrary
-      jybot -d LOGS -i Demotest demo\calc_test_suite
+      jybot -d LOGS -i DemoTest demo\calc_test_suite

-      * if successful, this should run the test
+      * if successful, this should run the following test:

       *** Settings ***
       Documentation     Calculator test suite for the common operations.
 Does not use patterns as parameters in the keywords but uses offsets of regions instead